 |Region:||Southern California and Arizona|

-Description: This 3-hour in-person course or 4-hour online course serves as an introduction to consumer health.
-Students learn the information-seeking behaviors of consumers and learn the basics of searching MedlinePlus, ClinicalTrials.gov and other reliable web pages such as those from professional medical associations and advocacy groups.
+Description: This 3-hour in-person course or 4-hour online course serves as an introduction to consumer health information resources on the Internet.
+The in-person course includes hands-on exercises and group discussion, and the online course includes hands-on exercises and discussion forums.
+Students learn about health literary and the information-seeking behaviors of consumers.
+They will learn the basics of searching MedlinePlus and become familiar with other reliable health websites such as the National Institutes of Health, professional medical associations, and advocacy groups.

 |Continuing Education Experience:||Familiarity with computers and the Internet|

 |Professional Competencies:||Health Sciences Information Services|